ESA-PhiLab/iris/docs/config.md

 # Project file configurations

 To use IRIS, you need to define a project file in JSON or YAML format.
 A full-working example can be found [here](../demo/cloud-segmentation.json).
+The following will outline each of the fields one can use to change the behaviour of IRIS.
+If fields are not explicitly given in a project's configuration file, then they will take the values found in the [default configuration file](../iris/default_config.json).

 - [Project file configurations](#project-file-configurations)
   * [name](#name)